dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 # Technology Overview — How Canister HTTPS Outcalls Work

 On this page we provide details on how canister HTTP requests work and important aspects to consider when using the API.
 We also want to note that there are some limitations compared to regular (Web 2.0) computer programs making HTTP calls and considerations for programmers for successfully using this feature.
 Engineers who intend to use this feature are advised to read through this page to get up to speed quickly w.r.t. the feature.
+The impatient reader who wants to dive into coding right away can skip the conceptual part and jumo right away to the [coding section](#Coding HTTPS Outcalls) to get started.

 ## Technology